Chapter 3 You Must Know the Truths About the Three Stages of God’s Work

 Relevant Words of God:

 During the Age of Law, Jehovah laid down many commandments for Moses to pass on to the Israelites who followed him out of Egypt.
-Jehovah gave these commandments to the Israelites, which were unrelated to the Egyptians, and they were meant to restrain the Israelites, and were His requirements for them.
-Whether one observed the Sabbath, whether one respected one’s parents, whether one worshiped idols, and so forth, these were the principles by which one was judged sinful or righteous.
-Whether one was struck by Jehovah’s fire, or stoned to death, or received Jehovah’s blessing, was determined according to whether one obeyed these commandments.
-Those who did not observe the Sabbath were stoned to death.
-Those priests who did not observe the Sabbath were smitten by Jehovah’s fire.
-Those who did not respect their parents were also stoned to death.
+These commandments were given by Jehovah to the Israelites, and bore no relation to the Egyptians; they were meant to restrain the Israelites.
+God used the commandments to demand of them.
+Whether they observed the Sabbath, whether they respected their parents, whether they worshiped idols, and so forth: these were the principles by which they were judged sinful or righteous.
+Among them, there were some who were stricken by Jehovah’s fire, some who were stoned to death, and some who received Jehovah’s blessing, and this was determined according to whether or not they obeyed these commandments.
+Those who did not observe the Sabbath would be stoned to death.
+Those priests who did not observe the Sabbath would be stricken by Jehovah’s fire.
+Those who did not show respect to their parents would also be stoned to death.
 This was all commended by Jehovah.
-Jehovah established His commandments and laws so that as He led their lives, the people would listen to and obey His word and not rebel against Him.
-He used these laws to control the newborn human race, to lay the foundation for His work to come.
-And so, because of the work that Jehovah did, the first age was called the Age of Law.
-Though Jehovah spoke much and did much work, He only guided them positively, teaching these ignorant people how to be human, how to live, how to understand Jehovah’s way.
-For the most part the work He did was intended to allow the people to observe His way and follow His law.
-The work was done on people who were shallowly corrupted; it was not concerned with the transformation of disposition or the growth in life.
+Jehovah established His commandments and laws so that, as He led them in their lives, the people would listen to and obey His word and not rebel against Him.
+He used these laws to keep the newborn human race under control, the better to lay the foundation for His future work.
+And so, based on the work that Jehovah did, the first age was called the Age of Law.
+Though Jehovah made many utterances and did much work, He only guided the people positively, teaching these ignorant people how to be human, how to live, how to understand Jehovah’s way.
+For the most part, the work He did was to cause the people to observe His way and follow His laws.
+The work was done on people who were shallowly corrupted; it did not extend as far as transforming their disposition or progress in life.
 He was only concerned with using laws to restrict and control the people.
 For the Israelites at that time, Jehovah was merely a God in the temple, a God in the heavens.
-He was a pillar of cloud, a pillar of flame.
-All Jehovah required them to do was obey what people today know as His laws and commandments—one could even say rules—because Jehovah’s work was not meant to change them, but to give them more things that man ought to have, to tell them from His own mouth, because after man was created, man knew nothing about what he ought to possess.
-And so Jehovah gave them the things they ought to possess for their lives on earth, made the people that He had led surpass their ancestors, Adam and Eve, because what Jehovah gave them surpassed what He had given Adam and Eve in the beginning.
+He was a pillar of cloud, a pillar of fire.
+All Jehovah required them to do was obey what people today know as His laws and commandments—one could even say rules—because what Jehovah did was not meant to transform them, but to give them more things that man ought to have, to instruct them from His own mouth, because after being created, man had nothing about what he ought to possess.
+And so, Jehovah gave to the people the things they ought to possess for their lives on earth, making the people that He had led surpass their ancestors, Adam and Eve, because what Jehovah gave them surpassed what He had given Adam and Eve in the beginning.
 Regardless, the work Jehovah did in Israel was only to guide humanity and make humanity recognize their Creator.
-He did not conquer them or change them, merely guided them.
+He did not conquer them or transform them, but merely guided them.
 This is the sum of Jehovah’s work in the Age of Law.
-It is the background, the true story, the essence of His work in the whole land of Israel, and the beginning of His six thousand years of work—to control mankind by Jehovah’s hand.
-Out of this came more work in His six-thousand-year management plan.
+It is the background, the true story, the essence of His work in the whole land of Israel, and the beginning of His six thousand years of work—to keep mankind under the control of Jehovah’s hand.
+Out of this was born more work in His six-thousand-year management plan.

 from “The Work in the Age of Law” in The Word Appears in the Flesh

 Because that was a different age, He often bestowed plentiful food and drink upon the people so that they could eat their fill.
-He treated all His followers kindly, healing the sick, driving out demons, raising the dead.
-In order that the people would believe in Him and see that all that He did was done earnestly and sincerely, He went so far as to resurrect a rotting corpse, showing them that in His hands even the dead could come back to life.
-In this way He endured silently among them and did His redemptive work.
-Even before He was nailed to the cross, Jesus had already borne the sins of humanity and become a sin offering for mankind.
-He had already opened the way to the cross in order to redeem mankind before He was crucified.
-At last He was nailed to the cross, sacrificed Himself for the sake of the cross, and He bestowed all of His mercy, lovingkindness, and holiness upon mankind.
+He treated all His followers with grace, healing the sick, driving out demons, raising the dead.
+In order that the people might believe in Him and see that all that He did was done earnestly and sincerely, He went so far as to resurrect a rotting corpse, showing them that in His hands even the dead could come back to life.
+In this way He endured silently and did His work of redemption in their midst.
+Even before He was nailed to the cross, Jesus had already taken upon Himself the sins of humanity and become a sin offering for mankind.
+Even before being crucified, He had already opened the way to the cross in order to redeem mankind.
+At last He was nailed to the cross, sacrificing Himself for the sake of the cross, and He bestowed all of His mercy, lovingkindness, and holiness upon mankind.

-Without Jesus’ redemption, mankind would forever live in sin, and become the children of sin, the descendants of demons.
-If that continued, Satan would take up residence on earth, and all the earth would become its habitation.
-But the redemptive work required mercy and lovingkindness toward mankind; only through it could mankind receive forgiveness and at last be qualified to be made complete and fully gained.
+Without Jesus’ redemption, mankind would forever have lived in sin, and become the children of sin, the descendants of demons.
+Going on in this way, the entire earth would have become a lodging place for Satan, a place for its habitation.
+But the work of redemption required showing mercy and lovingkindness toward mankind; only by this means could mankind receive forgiveness and at last win the right to be made complete and fully gained.
 Without this stage of work, the six-thousand-year management plan would not have been able to go forward.
 If Jesus had not been crucified, if He had only healed the people and exorcised their demons, then the people could not have been completely forgiven of their sins.
-The three and a half years that Jesus did His work on earth completed only half of His redemptive work; then by being nailed to the cross and becoming the likeness of sinful flesh, by being handed over to the evil one, He completed the work of crucifixion and mastered mankind’s destiny.
-Only after He was delivered into Satan’s hands was mankind redeemed.
-For thirty-three and a half years He suffered on earth, was ridiculed, slandered, and forsaken, was even left with no place to lay His head, no resting place; then He was crucified, His whole being—an immaculate and innocent body—being nailed to the cross, and underwent all manner of suffering.
-Those in power mocked Him and whipped Him, and the soldiers even spat in His face; yet He remained silent and endured until the end, submitting unconditionally to the point of death, whereupon He redeemed all of humanity and thereby was permitted to rest.
+In the three and a half years that Jesus spent doing His work on earth, He completed only half of His work of redemption; then, by being nailed to the cross and becoming the likeness of sinful flesh, by being handed over to the evil one, He completed the work of crucifixion and mastered mankind’s destiny.
+Only after He was delivered into Satan’s hands did He redeem mankind.
+For thirty-three and a half years He suffered on earth, being ridiculed, slandered, and forsaken, even to the point where He had no place to lay His head, no place of rest; then He was crucified, with His whole being—an immaculate and innocent body—nailed to the cross, and underwent all manner of suffering.
+Those in power mocked and scourged Him, and the soldiers even spat in His face; yet He remained silent and endured until the end, submitting unconditionally to the point of death, whereupon He redeemed all of humanity.
+Only then was He permitted to rest.

-In the work of the Age of Grace, Jesus was the God who saved man.
+As for the work of the Age of Grace, Jesus was the God who saved man.
 What He had and was was grace, love, compassion, forbearance, patience, humility, care, and tolerance, and so much of the work that He did was the redemption of man.
-And as for His disposition, it was one of compassion and love, and because He was compassionate and loving, He had to be nailed to the cross for man, in order to show that God loved man as Himself, to the extent that He sacrificed Himself in His entirety.
-Satan said, “Since You love man, You must love him to the ultimate extreme: You must be nailed to the cross, to deliver man from the cross, from sin, and You shall offer up Yourself in exchange for all of mankind.”
-Satan made the following wager: “Since You are a loving and compassionate God, You must love man to the ultimate extreme: You must offer Yourself up to the cross.”
-Jesus said, “As long as it is for mankind, then I am willing to lay down My all.”
-Afterward, He went up onto the cross without hesitation and redeemed all of mankind.
-During the Age of Grace, the name of God was Jesus, which means that God was a God who saved man, and that He was a compassionate and loving God.
+As for His disposition, it was one of compassion and love, and because He was compassionate and loving, He had to be nailed to the cross for man, in order to show that God loved man as Himself, so much so that He offered up Himself in His entirety.
+Satan said, “Since You love man, You must then love him to the ultimate extreme: You must be nailed to the cross, to deliver man from the cross, from sin, and You shall offer up Yourself in exchange for all of mankind.”
+Satan made the following wager: “Since You are a loving and compassionate God, You must love man to the ultimate extreme: You should then offer Yourself up to the cross.”
+Jesus replied, “As long as it is for mankind, I am willing to lay down My all.”
+And then He went up onto the cross without the slightest self-regard, and redeemed the whole of mankind.
+During the Age of Grace, the name of God was Jesus, that is to say, God was a God who saved man, and He was a compassionate and loving God.
 God was with man.
 His love, His compassion, and His salvation accompanied each and every person.
-Man could only gain peace and joy, receive His blessing, receive His vast and numerous graces, and receive His salvation if man accepted the name of Jesus and accepted His presence.
+Only by accepting the name of Jesus and His presence was man able to gain peace and joy, to receive His blessing, His vast and numerous graces, and His salvation.
 Through the crucifixion of Jesus, all those who followed Him received salvation and were forgiven their sins.
-During the Age of Grace, the name of God was Jesus.
+During the Age of Grace, Jesus was the name of God.
 In other words, the work of the Age of Grace was done principally under the name of Jesus.
 During the Age of Grace, God was called Jesus.
-He did new work beyond the Old Testament, and His work ended with the crucifixion, and that was the entirety of His work.
+He undertook a stage of new work beyond the Old Testament, and His work ended with the crucifixion.
+This was the entirety of His work.

 from “The Vision of God’s Work (3)” in The Word Appears in the Flesh